rghackerx/TryHackeMe/Madness/notes.md

 	*Urgh, you got it right!
 But I won't tell you who I am! **y2RPJ4QaPF!B***

--> let's find out what this sting is : **y2RPJ4QaPF!B** -> in hint : ROTten goys name was mentioned , as i already think about ROT but don't know which one , as per the hint it's 10
+-> let's find out what this sting is : **y2RPJ4QaPF!B** -> in hint : ROTten guys name was mentioned , as i already think about ROT but don't know which one , as per the hint it's 10
 ```
 OG     : y2RPJ4QaPF!B
 ROT 10 : i2BZT4AkZP!L  -> this might be the ssh uname??